Sage-of-Mirrors/Ocarina-Text-Editor/README.md

 ### Others

-In the editor, there are other textbox types after Non (Black).
+In the editor, there are other textbox types after None (Black).
 These are thought to be dummy types that do not do anything.
 They are included in the editor just in case they have some use that is currently unknown.

 ## Textbox Positions